-Squats are a fantastic exercise to build muscle and endurance… if you do them properly.
+Squats are a fantastic exercise to build muscle and endurance… when you do them properly.
+Keep reading to learn eight mistakes to avoid when squatting.

-I have seen the good, the bad and the ugly when it comes to squats, and I know the right form when I see it.
-Ask any of my clients, and they will tell you I am a squat dictator.
-I am on top of them every time we do squats to ensure each little detail is correct.
+When it comes to squats, I have seen the good, the bad and the ugly.
+I know the right squat form when I see it.
+Ask my clients, and they will tell you I am a little obsessive about form.
+I am on top of them every time we do squats to ensure every little detail is correct.

-Below are the major mistakes I see people making when they are squatting at the gym.
+Below are the major mistakes to avoid when squatting.
 Avoiding these will ensure you are getting an effective workout and staying clear of injuries.

 Wearing the wrong shoes

 It is ideal to squat in something flat with little to no cushion.
 You want to feel your foot on the ground.
 Many people actually prefer to squat barefoot.
 This bodybuilding.com forum makes a defense for squatting in converse.
-These work great because they are a very flat shoe and will allow your foot to stay flat on the ground.
-Whatever shoe you choose, make sure it has good ankle mobility (avoid the high tops).
-It should also keep your foot flat and not allow you to roll t to the side of your foot or push you onto your toes.
+Whatever shoe you choose, make sure it has good ankle mobility and keeps your foot flat.
+Avoid high tops and shoes with even the slightest heel.

 Squatting on machines

 Squats should be done with dumbbells, a barbell, resistance bands or nothing at all.
-Squats are a complex movement and you want your whole body to be working.
-Machines will limit your range of motion and assist certain muscle groups that should be activated during a squat.
+Squats are a complex movement.
+You want your whole body to be working during a squat.
+Machines will limit your range of motion and prevent certain muscles groups from activating properly.
 Using a hack squat or smith machine will create bad habits.
-If you do use these machines, make sure you are practicing the same squat you would off of it.
+You can still use these machines every once in a while, but continue to practice your squats without them.

 Arching lower back